kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

   this type will have a value)
 * the schema and controller are known a priori (i.e. it's not an extension)
-* it is "safe" to allow the controller(s) to write to `status` (i.e. there's low risk of them causing problems viaa other `status` fields).
+* it is "safe" to allow the controller(s) to write to `status` (i.e. there's low risk of them causing problems via other `status` fields).

 Consumers of such values can look at the `status` field for the "final" value.